Sathya05-debug/Aircraft-SQL-Project/Readme.md

 14. Total Spend per Passenger (3 Marks)
 Aggregate the total amount spent by each passenger across all their tickets by joining the tickets and ticket_fl ights tables.
-Note: Kindly write solution for all queries in a single SQL script fi le Artifacts to be generated (For Learners):
+Note: Kindly write solution for all queries in a single SQL script fi le
-● SQL Script File(.sql)
-● Artifacts generated need to be submitted in vLearn on or before the deadline.
-● SQL Script File Name:
-○ File name: <LearnerName>_CPDA_<Batch>.sql
-○ E.g., KartikMudaliar_CPDA_B1.sql